rimvaliulin/isorted/README.md

 Configuration
 -------------

+### `isort` config files

+`isort` looks for the closest supported config files in the order listed: `.isort.cfg`, `pyproject.toml`, `setup.cfg`, `tox.ini` and `.editorconfig` (`.isort.cfg` and `pyproject.toml` are preferred formats). `isort` will traverse up to 25 parent directories until it finds a suitable config file. `isort` will not leave a git or Mercurial repository (checking for a .git or .hg directory).
+As soon as it finds a file, it stops looking.
+The config file search is done relative to the current directory if `isort` or a file stream is passed in, or relative to the first path passed in if multiple paths are passed in. `isort` never merges config files together due to the confusion it can cause.
+You can manually specify the settings file or path by setting `--settings-path` from the command-line.
+See more: https://pycqa.github.io/isort/docs/configuration/config_files.html

+### Project settings

 Add a `isort` command line options to Sublime Text settings (see: `isort --help`).
 Use long arguments (double dashed) and change hyphens to underscores to better look.
 This settings will be added directly to command line call and override any `isort` config file settings: `.isort.cfg`, `pyproject.toml`, `setup.cfg`, `tox.ini`, `.editorconfig` etc.

-### Project settings

 Just add `isorted` as prefix: